Here are answers to the questions we hear most often about undergraduate research and nationally competitive fellowships.

 Can research be done in the summer as well as during the academic year?

 Yes.
 Students work with faculty members during both the academic year and the summer.
 During the academic year, progress on the project will likely be slower since both faculty and students have obligations to their course work.
 There is also limited funding available for students who work on projects during the summer.
-(Visit the Funding & Resources section for a listing of opportunities.)
 And some students combine academic-year and summer work for even deeper engagement.

 Can I get credit for doing research?